donkirkby/zero-play/docs/journal/index.md

 Basic Monte Carlo Tree Search is now working!
 There's no neural network yet.
 I ended up just using a tree structure for the search nodes, so I don't need all the hash tables that alpha-zero-general used.

+I plotted the win rates of two MCTS players with different numbers of search iterations, and the pattern was as expected.
+The more searching, the higher the win rate.
+You can see that there's a slight advantage for the first player, and player 1's win rate is 64% when both players search with 128 simulations.

+The gradient isn't as smooth when both players use fewer than 10 simulations, but they're basically making random moves at that point.

+![MCTS win rate]

+[MCTS win rate]: 2018/connect-4-wins-mcts.png